Convex-Dev/convex-web/src/main/resources/markdown/get-involved.md

 ## Open Source Developers

-All Convex code will be available as Open Source on GitHub under the Convex-Dev organization, managed by the Convex Foundation.
+All Convex code will be available as Open Source on GitHub under the Convex-Dev organisation, managed by the Convex Foundation.

 - [Convex-Dev GitHub](https://github.com/orgs/Convex-Dev)